hexeth/textbelt-docker/README.md

 * Successful messages will return a success in JSON
 * Messages that fail to send will return a failure.
 Unfortunately, the failure reasons are not very descriptive.
 It is probably your mail settings.
 If you are using gmail and have two-factor authentication turned on you will need to create an [app password](https://support.google.com/accounts/answer/185833?hl=en).
 * Received messages will display to the intended recipient based on how each carrier supports email-to-SMS.
+* If you do not include carrier in your POST, the app will cycle through all available carriers.
+If you are using gmail or a similar public email app you will receive an error due your high SMTP frequency.

 ## SUPPORTED CARRIERS
 * Supported U.S. carriers: Alltel, Ameritech, AT&T Wireless, Boost, CellularOne, Cingular, Edge Wireless, Nex-Tech Wireless, Project Fi, Sprint PCS, Telus Mobility, T-Mobile, Metro PCS, Nextel, O2, Orange, Qwest, Rogers Wireless, Ting, US Cellular, Verizon, Virgin Mobile.